kirsty-forrester/react-photo-collage/README.md

 ### Template Image Requirements

 Template images must be named with the number of image slots in the filename, e.g. 5_squares.png.
 The template image must also contain some transparent space on the outside.

+### To Do

+Make image exports work on mobile again; I switched to blobs and it isn't working on mobile safari.